tsande16/pass-core/README.md

 # Using JSON API

+JSON API is deployed at `/data`.
 All of our data model is available, just divided into attributes and relationshiops.
-Note that ids are now integers, not URIs.
+Note that identifiers are now integers, not URIs.

 ## Creating a RepositoryCopy

 ```
-curl -v -X POST "http://localhost:8080/object/repositoryCopy" -H "accept: application/vnd.api+json" -H "Content-Type: application/vnd.api+json" -d @rc1.json
+curl -v -X POST "http://localhost:8080/data/repositoryCopy" -H "accept: application/vnd.api+json" -H "Content-Type: application/vnd.api+json" -d @rc1.json
 ```

 *rc1.json:*